 """# Check gas

-code=state_db.get_code(caller)ifnotcode.startswith(self.DELEGATED_CODE_PREFIX):returnb"invalid delegated code prefix",0# Update code based on length
+code=state_db.get_code(caller)ifnotcode.startswith(self.DELEGATED_CODE_PREFIX):returnb"the address is not an EOA delegated to code",0# Update delegated code based on length

 iflen(code)==23:# Active state